tawanaj/tawanaj.github.io/_posts/2024-09-06-pass-the-ball.markdown

 Each time your brain switches to something new, there is a cognitive cost associated.
 Hence, why I was feeling the mental exhaustion that I mentioned earlier.

 I am multi task queen 	:crown:.
 I feel like I was made to multi task.
 And sometimes I'm not even multi tasking, I'm just getting a lot of things done in a day that are all vastly different.
-This can still cause a layer of mental exhaustion.
-Because your mind is still having to ramp up and ramp down to complete whatever task.
+This can still cause a layer of mental exhaustion because your mind is still having to ramp up and ramp down to complete whatever task.

 I realized that **I can only have X number of things in flight on a given day**.
 Ideally, I'd like to just have one.
 But life as we know it, isn't that simple.
 So I took hold of my schedule and made some changes, shifted some things around, pushed some things back that weren't urgent and added in some breathing room.